timescale/docs/use-timescale/cloud-multi-node.md

 nodes.
 It is important that you understand multi-node architecture before you begin, and plan your database according to your specific environment.
 </Highlight>

-For more information about how multi-node works, see the [multi-node on TimescaleDB][multinode-timescaledb] section.

 ## Set up multi-node on Timescale Cloud